The world of supply chain management is changing fast.

-AI and machine learning are two hot buzzwords gripping the imagination of the supply chain industry today.
+AI and machine learning in operations management are two hot buzzwords gripping the imagination of the supply chain industry today.
 Sometimes used interchangeably, the two terms are used to describe different technological functions.

 AI, the older and better known of the two technologies, refers to the general ability of a system or a machine to complete tasks autonomously with a high level of accuracy.
 Machine learning, on the other hand, is a subset of AI that focuses on programming machines to analyze data and create actionable insights on their own.

 Both technologies are making supply chain management more efficient and cost-effective.

 Since the late 1950s, the field of AI has progressively made everyday machines more capable of making intelligent, autonomous decisions.
 AI systems teach machines to mimic human behaviors and thought processes to enable them to carry out tasks as humans do.

 AI can be broken down into two main categories: augmentation and automation.
 Augmentation is what we normally experience in our data analysis software and virtual assistant apps – it assists us with our day-to-day tasks by providing insights and suggestions based on available data to help us reduce errors caused by human bias.